lioeaet/floorm/docs/orm.md

-removing is the diamond of floorm when you should to add removing functionallity for your instance you should find all its parents by your hands to clear them too but in floorm, since you have relations mapping, you can realize it with one function call instance will replaced with null in all parent objects and filtered in arrays
+removing is the diamond of floorm when you should to add removing functionallity for your instance you should find all its parents by your hands to clear them too but with floorm, since you have relations mapping, you can realize it by one function call instance will replaced with `null` in all parent objects and filtered in arrays

 ```js
 const authorOrm = orm('authorOrm', () => ({